-The 32-bit executable files are bundled with the appropriate JDK version.
+The 32-bit executable files from which you can install Oracle Weblogic Server are bundled with the appropriate JDK version.
 If you use the 64-bit installer, you will need to invoke the installer with a supported JDK for your platform.
 This JDK must be installed on your system before you install Oracle WebLogic Server.
-The JDK must be installed in a directory without spaces in the directory path (not underneath the /Program Files directory in a Windows operating system).
+The JDK must be installed in a directory without spaces in the directory path (not underneath the \Program Files directory in a Windows operating system).
 For a list of supported JDKs for your operating system, see the Oracle Fusion Middleware Supported System Configurations, described in Section 1.2, "Meeting System Requirements and Certification."